New Deal: Recession of 1937 and recovery

 The Roosevelt administration was under assault during Roosevelt's second term, which presided over a new dip in the Great Depression in the fall of 1937 that continued through most of 1938.
 Production and profits declined sharply.
 Unemployment jumped from 14.3% in May 1937 to 19.0% in June 1938.
 The downturn could have been explained by the familiar rhythms of the business cycle, but until 1937 Roosevelt had claimed responsibility for the excellent economic performance.
 That backfired in the recession and the heated political atmosphere of 1937.

-Keynes did not think that the New Deal under Roosevelt ended the Great Depression: "It is, it seems, politically impossible for a capitalistic democracy to organize expenditure on the scale necessary to make the grand experiments which would prove my case—except in war conditions."
+John Maynard Keynes did not think that the New Deal under Roosevelt single-handedly ended the Great Depression: "It is, it seems, politically impossible for a capitalistic democracy to organize expenditure on the scale necessary to make the grand experiments which would prove my case—except in war conditions."

 World War II and full employment

 The U.S. reached full employment after entering World War II in December 1941.
 Under the special circumstances of war mobilization, massive war spending doubled the gross national product (GNP).
 Military Keynesianism brought full employment and federal contracts were cost-plus.
 Instead of competitive bidding to get lower prices, the government gave out contracts that promised to pay all the expenses plus a modest profit.
 Factories hired everyone they could find regardless of their lack of skills—they simplified work tasks and trained the workers, with the federal government paying all the costs.
 Millions of farmers left marginal operations, students quit school and housewives joined the labor force.

 The emphasis was for war supplies as soon as possible, regardless of cost and inefficiencies.
 Industry quickly absorbed the slack in the labor force and the tables turned such that employers needed to actively and aggressively recruit workers.
 As the military grew, new labor sources were needed to replace the 12 million men serving in the military.
 Propaganda campaigns started pleading for people to work in the war factories.
 The barriers for married women, the old, the unskilled—and (in the North and West) the barriers for racial minorities—were lowered.